spicywebau/craft-embedded-assets/docs/templating.md

 ### create
 `craft.embeddedAssets.create(data)`

-Gets an embedded asset model, given property name/value pairs that are valid for an embedded asset.
+Gets an embedded asset model, given property name/value pairs that are valid for an embedded asset (e.g. if the data is from getting an asset's contents, rather than using `get()` on the asset itself, if the contents are needed for other purposes).
 If any of the property names or values are invalid, `null` is returned.

 Parameters (\*required) | Description
 -|-